likoroza/PhantomLink/README.md

 <img src="logo.webp" alt="The PhantomLink logo">

 A free **wifi** USB Rubber Ducky!
-All you gotta do is run phantomLink.pyw on the victim's pc and connect to them with the special app avaliable at [ios](https://www.youtube.com/watch?v=dQw4w9WgXcQ) and [android](https://www.youtube.com/watch?v=dQw4w9WgXcQ), write your [PhantomScript](phantomScriptLanguageReference) and it just works!
+All you gotta do is run phantomLink.pyw on the victim's PC and connect to them with the special app avaliable at [ios](https://www.youtube.com/watch?v=dQw4w9WgXcQ) and [android](https://www.youtube.com/watch?v=dQw4w9WgXcQ), write your [PhantomScript](phantomScriptLanguageReference) and it just works!

+> [!IMPORTANT]
+> Due to secuirity matters which Linux uses, you can only use this against Windows.
+Mac OS was not tested yet.

-# PhantomScript Language Refernce
+# PhantomScript Language Reference

 ## Info
 Originally we wanted to use DuckyScript, but because of copyright issues we